OfficeDev/microsoft-teams-apps-faqplus/README.md

 ## Legal Notice

-Please read the license terms applicable to this template [here](https://github.com/OfficeDev/microsoft-teams-apps-faqplus/blob/master/LICENSE).
-In addition to these terms, you agree to the following:
+This app template is provided under the [MIT License](https://github.com/OfficeDev/microsoft-teams-apps-faqplus/blob/master/LICENSE) terms.
+In addition to these terms, by using this app template you agree to the following:

 - You, not Microsoft, will license the use of your app to users or organization.